 About Us

 What is Energy Democracy?
-Energy Democracy is a vision for increased public input, accountability, and an electric grid shaped by voters, not by shareholders.
-Across the country, public power and the fight for public power has lowered electric bills, reduced outages, and reduced harmful cancer-causing emissions that harm our people and our planet.
+A framework for an electric grid that’s accountable to the public.
+Across the country, the fight for energy democracy has lowered electric bills, reduced outages, and cut emissions that harm people and our planet.

 Our Leadership